rcazzara/seldovia/_people/Ketourakis_John.md

 percent were peasants, 4 percent city dwellers, 3 percent gentry.
 Only 14 Lithuanians identified themselves as merchants.

-So, the first we know of John is that in 1897 filed for US citizenship in Philadelphia , probably soon after he arrived.
+So, the first we know of John is that in 1897 he filed for US citizenship in Philadelphia , probably soon after he arrived.
+In 1902 he was living in Seattle, and was a member of the Cooks and Waiters Union.
 When he registered for the draft in WWI he owned a restaurant in Nenana.
-He was living in Seldovia by 1930 and 1940 and he was a restaurant operator.
+He was living in Seldovia in 1930 and 1940 and he was a restaurant operator.
 He again filed for US citizenship in 1941, from Seldovia, but he died before his application was completely processed.
 He was 69 years old at the time of his death of heart failure on February 19, 1944.
 He is buried in the